Segfault-Inc/Multicorn/pages/home.rst

 .. _foreign data wrappers: /foreign-data-wrappers/

+..
+XXX disabled until the page is created
-If you want to write your own foreign data wrapper, go read the `implementor's guide`_
+..
+If you want to write your own foreign data wrapper, go read the `implementor's
+.. guide`_.

-.. _implementor's guide: /implementing-a-fdw
+.. _implementor's guide: /implementing-a-fdw/